-- 1. Commuting Method The Commuting Method may be used for all vehicles covered by a written policy, which allows commuting but prohibits other personal use.
-This method may not be used if the employee is an officer, director, or a more than 1% owner.
-The Commuting Method values the use of the vehicle at \$1.50 per one-way commute for each time the vehicle is used for commuting. - 2.
-Cents-Per-Mile Method The Cents-Per-Mile Method uses a standard mileage rate (56 cents for 2014) to determine the value of the personal use of the vehicle.
-To qualify for this method, the vehicle must (1) be regularly used in the employee's business, (2) be driven at least 10,000 miles per year, primarily by employees, and (3) have a fair market value less than \$16,000 for passenger automobiles (\$17,300 for trucks and vans) placed in service in 2014 (please call us for the applicable limit for automobiles placed in service in years prior to 2014).
+- Commuting Method The Commuting Method may be used for all vehicles covered by a written policy, which allows commuting but prohibits other personal use.
+This method may not be used if the employee is an officer whose pay is \$110,000 or more, a director, an employee whose pay is \$220,000 or more, or a more than 1% owner.
+The Commuting Method values the use of the vehicle at \$1.50 per one-way commute for each time the vehicle is used for commuting. - 40 Cents-Per-Mile Method The Cents-Per-Mile Method uses a standard mileage rate (54.5 cents for 2018) to determine the value of the personal use of the vehicle.
+To qualify for this method, the vehicle must (1) be regularly used in the employee's business, (2) be driven at least 10,000 miles per year, primarily by employees, and (3) have a fair market value less than \$15,600 for passenger automobiles (\$17,600 for trucks and vans) placed in service in 2018 (please call us for the applicable limit for automobiles placed in service in years prior to 2018).
 Note, if the car is used for less than a full calendar year, the 10,000-mile limitation is reduced proportionately.
-Also, fuel is assumed to be provided by the employer and is included in the 56 cents-per-mile.
-If the employer does not provide fuel, the value is reduced by no more than 5.5 cents.
+Also, fuel is assumed to be provided by the employer and is included in the 54.5 cents-per-mile.
+If the employer does not provide fuel, the value is reduced by no more than 5.5 cents.# vehicle is first used for personal purposes.
+If the auto was originally valued under the annual lease value method (to be discussed next) because it did not qualify for the Cents-Per-Mile Method, the employer may not switch to the Cents-Per-Mile Method in later years.

 Once this method is used, it must continue to be used unless the vehicle no longer qualifies.
-Also, this method must have been selected by the date the vehicle is first used for personal purposes.
-If the auto was originally valued under the annual lease value method (to be discussed next) because it did not qualify for the Cents-Per-Mile Method, the employer may not switch to the Cents-Per-Mile Method in later years.
+Also, this method must have been selected by the date the